ponylang/ponylang-website/content/blog/last-week-in-pony-100718.md

 ## News and Blog Posts

-- Every week, the Pony committers have a meeting to discuss open issue, PRs etc. For the last couple years, it has been on Wednesdays at 3:30 PM Eastern time.
+- Every week, the Pony committers have a meeting to discuss open issues, PRs etc. For the last couple years, it has been on Wednesdays at 3:30 PM Eastern time.
 Starting Tuesday October 9, the meeting will be every Tuesday at noon Eastern time.

 ## RFCs